 For more information:

 The Office of Religious Life houses 10 chaplaincies and groups which attend to the spiritual needs of students, staff, faculty, families, alumni, and friends through many opportunities for ritual observance, spiritual counseling, and engaging programming.
-If you identify as a first generation, low income (FLI) student, we have a student-run organization, the Princeton Hidden Minority Council, which works to reduce stigma associated with these identities and SIFP (Scholars Institute Fellows Program) offers academic opportunities, mentorship, and a community of students with backgrounds historically underrepresented at Princeton
+If you identify as a first generation, low income (FLI) student, we have a student-run organization, the Princeton Hidden Minority Council, which works to reduce stigma associated with these identities and SIFP (Scholars Institute Fellows Program), which offers academic opportunities, mentorship, and a community of students with backgrounds historically underrepresented at Princeton.

 The Eating Clubs are part of a tradition that dates back more than 100 years.
 In the early years, the University did not provide students with dining facilities, so the students created their own clubs to provide comfortable “houses” for dining and social life.There are currently 11 eating clubs, 10 are located on Prospect Ave and Terrace Club is on Washington Road.
 All of the clubs are co-educational and reflect the diversity of the Princeton student body.
 The clubs provide spaces for dining, studying, socializing and hanging out.
 The eating clubs are unique to Princeton and a popular dining and social option for students in their junior and senior years.

 All members of our community follow the policies as stated in Rights, Rules, Responsbilities.
 You will receive a hard copy of this manual this summer.
 In addition to those guidelines, when you arrive on campus you will meet with your RCA (residential college adviser) who will discuss the responsibilities that each person has as a member of the residential community, and PAA (peer academic adviser), who will facilitate a conversation around Academic Integrity.

 If you have questions about jobs on campus or during the summer, we have many ways to approach the job search.
-If you are looking for an on campus job, then you will want to check out “Student Employment at Princeton“ .
-If you are wondering about your resume, summer internships or how your major intersects with your career interests, then it is never too early or too late to look at “Finding Your Path with Career Services”.
+If you are looking for an on campus job, then you will want to check out Student Employment at Princeton .
+If you are wondering about your resume, summer internships or how your major intersects with your career interests, then it is never too early or too late to connect with the Center for Career Development.